 It is during business close on calendar’s last day that fee gets charged when ‘average house-hold account balance’ is lesser than $15,000.

 Here, the ‘Average house-hold account balance’ is said to refer to account equity average of all accounts in same address as well as excludes those fee exempt accounts.

-How to transfer account’s to the BMO InvestorLine ?
+How to transfer existing account’s to the BMO InvestorLine ?